AutoIndustriya.com: Partnerships

 AutoIndustriya.com is consistently an event partner of major auto shows in the Philippines.
 These are: the Philippine International Motor Show, Manila International Auto Show, Trans Sport Show and the Manila Auto Salon.
-The site has also partnered with the 2015 AAITF Bangkok (Automotive Aftermarket International Trade Fair) held in Thailand.
+The site has also partnered with the 2015 AAITF Bangkok (Automotive Aftermarket International Trade Fair) held in Thailand and the 2026 Impact Speed Fest to be held in Thailand.